 During disaster recovery, RecoverEDGE automatically scans all connected SharpDrive-formatted media and shows all archives available for restore.

-Note 1: SharpDrives under Linux 4.x/3.x/2.6.x kernels can be made bootable if FDISK partitioning is used.
+Note 1: SharpDrives under Linux 5.x/4.x/3.x/2.6.x kernels can be made bootable if FDISK partitioning is used in BIOS mode.
 If GPT partitioning is used, standard boot media must also be created.

 Note 2: SharpDrives under UnixWare 7.1.4 and OpenServer 6.0.0 cannot be made bootable.